-Anarchic state of nature emerged in Syria, when protests against the President Bashar Ul Assad in March, 2011 turned into a violent insurgency, drawn in global and regional powers and Arab Spring became as Autumn for the Syrian commoners.
+Anarchic state of nature emerged in Syria when protests against the President Bashar Al Assad in March 2011 turned into a violent insurgency, drawn in global and regional powers and Arab Spring became as Autumn for the Syrian commoners.
 Involvement of domestic, global and regional players made the conflict naughty.
-On the Syrian battle ground different wars are being fought by the same players.
+On the Syrian battleground different wars are being fought by the same players.

-The overlapping wars could be categorized as civil war, sectarian war and cold war, whatever we name it, as a consequence, infrastructure turned into rubble, jolted Syrian economy, devastated social fabric, disarrayed political, ethnic and sectarian harmony and given roots uncontrollable humanitarian crisis.
+The overlapping wars could be categorized as the civil war, sectarian war and the Cold War, whatever we name it, as a consequence, infrastructure turned into rubble, jolted Syrian economy, devastated social fabric, disarrayed political, ethnic and sectarian harmony and given roots uncontrollable humanitarian crisis.

-Multiplicity of involvement by the internal and external actors made difficult to reach conclusion on any mutually agreed solution acceptable to each party.
+The multiplicity of involvement by the internal and external actors made difficult to reach conclusion on any mutually agreed solution acceptable to each party.
 Conceptual understanding becomes even more challenging to ease the knot.
-The realist believes that threat magnitude of any conflict multiplies, if actors are more than three, the disturbance will be substantial.
-If superpower jumps in and confined itself to the political involvement the disturbance remained limited but militarily involvement produce disastrous outcomes.
+The realist believes that threat magnitude of any conflict multiplies if actors are more than three, the disturbance will be substantial.
+If superpower jumps in and confined itself to the political involvement the disturbance remained limited but militarily involvement produces disastrous outcomes.

-On the other hand, there is a perspective believes Arab Spring inspired the Syrians revolt was per-planned or engineered, just like Andrew Korybko in his book on “Hybrid Wars: The Indirect Adaptive Approach to Regime Change”, claims that in Syria, the anti-government agitators that initiated the Color Revolution attempt fight for the same regime change goals as international terrorists (and in many cases have become one and the same) and openly employ fighters whose salaries are bankrolled by foreign governments.
+On the other hand, there is a perspective believes Arab Spring-inspired the Syrians revolt was pre-planned or engineered, just like Andrew Korybko in his book on “Hybrid Wars: The Indirect Adaptive Approach to Regime Change”, claims that in Syria, the anti-government agitators that initiated the Color Revolution attempt fight for the same regime change goals as international terrorists (and in many cases have become one and the same) and openly employ fighters whose salaries are bankrolled by foreign governments.

 Both assumptions could be valid as initial protests, civil uprising, and defections appeared in response over a minor issue, arrest of a boy and aides by the government for writing graffiti “The people want the fall of the regime” in favor of Arab Spring and government’s brutal response triggered unprecedented reactions from the opposition groups was situational.
 Involvement of regional and global powers to protect their allies and advance their interests was engineered indirect adaptive approach was preferred to change the regime.
 Assad’s opposition grasped the support of regional as well as global powers, Sectarian grounds also made alignment clear, Shia crescent vs Sunni Axis.